findy-network/findy-network.github.io/content/en/blog/travelogue/index.md

 We had managed to implement pre-Aries DIDComm over HTTP and WebSocket.
 We had a multi-tenant agency running cloud agents even though it was far from production readiness.
 Everything was end to end encrypted.
-The current agency supported indy's ledger transactions, and first, We had taken some tests from issuing and proofing protocols.
+The current agency supported indy's ledger transactions, and first, we had taken some tests from issuing and proofing protocols.
 We started to understand what kind of beast was tearing at us from another end of the road.